…so very much more than just postures and breathing, even though these are what most modern western society people think

 JNANA YOGA literally means ‘knowledge’.
 It is not, however intellectual reasoning, but a process of direct insight, through contemplative enquiry, into the nature of being, which leads to Self realisation, spiritual Awakening or Enlightenment.

 The most well known approach in the west is Advaita / Non-duality.

 KARMA YOGA is the path of service through action and work.
 One looses a sense of personal [ego] identity while working for others, only selfless service, love and compassion remain.
 This state is very difficult to achieve.
 Generally some desire for reward, recognition, incentives or end gain follows the work and one is attached to this outcome, but this is not Karma Yoga.
 The ultimate aim of Karma Yoga is complete non-attachment to the work and becoming a perfect instrument of the higher consciousness.
 The Bhagvad Gita says: "The world is confined in its own activity except when actions are performed as worship of God.
 Therefore one must perform every action sacramentally and be free of your attachments to the results."

-Bhakti Yoga means love and devotion to the divine.
+BHAKTI YOGA means love and devotion to the Divine.
 The devotee looses the personal ego identity, which is the root of the sense of separateness and becomes one with the object of faith, this is the state of Realisation of the one true, universal Self, which encompasses all beings and all of creation.